larryhastings/big/README.md

 i = o.Inner(o)
 ```

-It seems redundant to have to pass in `o` as an argument to the `Inner` constructor.
-You don't have to pass in `o` explicitly to method calls; why should you have to pass
+This seems redundant.
+You don't have to pass in `o` explicitly to method calls;
-it in explicitly to inner classes?
-Well--now you can!
-You just need to decorate
+why should you have to pass it in explicitly to inner classes?
+Well--now you don't have to!
-the inner class with `@big.BoundInnerClass`.
+You just need to decorate the inner class with `@big.BoundInnerClass`.

 #### Using bound inner classes

-Let's modify the above example to use the recipe:
+Let's modify the above example to use our `BoundInnerClass` decorator:

 ```Python
-from big import BoundInnerClass class Outer(object):
+from big import BoundInnerClass

+class Outer(object):
     def method(self):
         pass

     @BoundInnerClass
     class Inner(object):
         def __init__(self, outer):